mattdutson/website/projects.md

 ---
-title: Portfolio
+title: Projects
 layout: default
 ---

-# Portfolio
+# Projects

 This page contains some discussion of my past work along with links to source code and results.
-I have chosen not to discuss the proprietary work I've done during internships, although highlights can be found on [my resume](/assets/resume.pdf).
+I have chosen not to discuss the proprietary work I've done during internships, although highlights can be found on [my CV](/assets/cv.pdf).

 ## Neural Style Transfer